sambadstubner/L-System-Decoder/README.md

 # L-System Decoder

-This script attempts to find all rulesets of an L-System given at least two generations of output string.
+This script attempts to find all rulesets of a deterministic L-System given at least two generations of output string.

 ## Usage